• Skip to main content

 Arguments Suggesting Cheerleading is not a Sport

-Some argue cheerleading is too disorganized and underdeveloped to be called a sport.
-This is because it is somewhat newer and majorly dominated by women.
-This leads to a lesser focus on cheerleading than other major sports like American football.
+Some argue that cheerleading is too disorganized and underdeveloped to be called a sport.
+This is because it is somewhat newer and is mainly dominated by women.
+This leads to a lesser focus on cheerleading than on other major sports, such as American football.

-Additionally, cheerleading doesn’t fit the title IX Guidelines strictly in that it doesn’t have a defined set of rules.
-This has led to several failed court appealings to make it a sport.
-This, in turn, has resulted in the NCAA refusing to recognize it as a sport.
+Additionally, cheerleading doesn’t fit the Title IX Guidelines strictly in that it doesn’t have a defined set of rules.
+This has led to several failed court appeals to make it a sport.
+This, in turn, has led the NCAA to refuse to recognize it as a sport.

 Besides, cheerleading tournaments attract smaller crowds than major sports like football, basketball, baseball, and even dancing.
-Also, because it isn’t as globally widespread, it’s still not considered a sport by many other countries.
+Also, because it isn’t as widely practiced, it’s still not considered a sport in many other countries.

 Our Verdict: Cheerleading is a Sport

 Although the NCAA doesn’t yet recognize cheerleading as a sport, all of its components suggest that it is one.
-Whether athletic, mental, and physical requirements or the risk factor, all elements fulfill the definition of sports.
+Whether the requirements are athletic, mental, or physical, or the risk factor, all elements fulfill the definition of sports.

 Still don’t think it’s a sport?
 Watch Netflix’s Cheer, and you will!